TickTeam/guide-tt/ticktick_web_app/how_to_subscribe_ticktick_in_my_own_calendar_app.md

 2.Select “Settings” > “Calendar Subscription”.

-3.Click “Enable” and then you will get a URL.
+3.Click “Enable” to get a URL.

-4.Add the provided URL to calendar apps.
+4.Add the provided URL to your calendar apps.

 ![](../images/image019.png)

+For more details about this feature, please click [here](http://blog.ticktick.com/post/109475866579/get-familiar-with-three-calendar-related-functions).